akarshagrawal/katas/react/HolidayList.md

 ### Learning Outcomes
 By the end of this lesson, you should be able to:

-- Describe the purpose of `state` in a React component
+- Describe the purpose of `state` in a React component (reading material)
-- Explain the importance of using `setState()` instead of mutating state directly
+- Explain the importance of using `setState()` instead of mutating state directly (reading material)
-- Learn to call API using `fetch`
+- Learn to call API using `fetch` (practice)
-- Realise if mahaShivratri is a Holiday
+- Realise if mahaShivratri is a Holiday (exercise/kata)

 ### State

-The other main pillar of React is `state`.
+One of the main pillar of React is `state`.
 State is simply what we use to handle values that can change over time.
 For example, consider a very simple application that has a button and a counter.
 When the user clicks the button, the counter is incremented by 1.
 Since `count` will need to change on every click, we want to hold that value in `state`.

 The following example of our simple counter app shows how to define `state` in React: